BenjaminSiskoo/nSide/README.txt

 In addition, it adds the Famicom expansion port for its own devices.
 The only expansion port devices supported are:
 *Gamepad (counts as Player 3)
-*4-Players Adaptor
+*JoyPair
-*Beam Gun (Zapper)
+*4-Players Adaptor (special multitap that may allow 6-player homebrew) *Beam Gun (Zapper)
+*Family BASIC Keyboard
 *Family Trainer (Power Pad)
 *Mouse (unlicensed, only supported by homebrew)

 Finally, it supports the VS. UniSystem, with its own arcade panel and buttons.

-Please be aware that a great majority of Famicom and NES games support the use of Player 3 and Player 4 as substitutes for Player 1 and Player 2, including ones that use the NES Four Score such as A Nightmare on Elm Street.
-If the expansion slot is set to Gamepad or 4-Players Adapter, this can result in Player 3's controller controlling both Player 1 and Player 3.
+Please be aware that a great majority of Famicom and NES games support the use of Player 3 and Player 4 (Famicom) as substitutes for Player 1 and Player 2, including ones that use the NES Four Score such as A Nightmare on Elm Street.
+If the expansion slot is set to Gamepad, JoyPair, or 4-Players Adaptor, this can result in unrelated controller inputs controlling both Player 1 and Player 3.

 The Export Memory functions for the Famicom and Super Famicom emulators now export a limited selection of PPU registers in BML format and expansion chip